 Welcome to TCRex!

 TCRex predicts TCR–epitope binding for human T cell receptors (TCRs) using TCR beta chain information, i.e. the CDR3 amino acid sequence and the corresponding V/J genes.
-It is based on random forest classifiers trained on epitope-specific TCR data collected from the manually curated catalogue of pathology-associated T cell receptor sequences (McPAS-TCR) and the VDJ database (VDJdb).
-In total prediction models for 42 different epitopes, consisting of 37 viral and 5 cancer epitopes, are provided.
+It is based on random forest classifiers trained on epitope-specific TCR data collected from the manually curated catalogue of pathology-associated T cell receptor sequences (McPAS-TCR), the VDJ database (VDJdb) and the ImmuneCODETM database.
+In total prediction models for 98 different epitopes, consisting of 93 viral and 5 cancer epitopes, are provided.
 Check the statistics page for detailed information about the performance of the individual prediction models.

 Although TCRex supports a wide range of epitopes it might not include a prediction model for your epitope(s) of interest.
 However, in this case you can use our optimized machine learning and prediction workflow to train your own custom model using the new epitopes page.